FedPeWS: Personalized Warmup via Subnetworks for Enhanced Heterogeneous Federated Learning: Experimental Results

 \subsection{\texttt{FedPeWS-Fixed}.
 Mask Length Study}

-In this section, we explore the impact of mask length on the performance of the \texttt{FedPeWS-Fixed} method with parameter $W=120 (\tau=0.4)$ using the CIFAR-MNIST dataset.
-We examine two scenarios for splitting the network into two subnetworks: \begin{enumerate} \item $|m_1| < |m_2|$: 75\% of the mask is assigned to Participant 2, 25\% to Participant 1. \item $|m_1| = |m_2|$: equal sized masks are assigned to each participant. \end{enumerate}
+In this section, we explore the impact of mask length on the performance of the \texttt{FedPeWS-Fixed} method with parameter $W=120\ (\tau=0.4)$ using the CIFAR-MNIST dataset.
+We examine two scenarios for splitting the network into two subnetworks: